HIRO-group/HIRO-group.github.io/_posts/wiki/2019-05-08-Openface-ROS.md

 In `openface_realsense`, we first initialize an OpenFaceRos object, and it will detect human's gaze and emotion and also pop out a screen with pose, gaze firection on user's face.

-## Functions of OpenFaceRos
+# Functions of OpenFace_Ros

 Most of the core functions are implemented in `openface_ros.cpp`.
 Belows are details of some important functions in OpenFaseRos.

-* `OpenFaceRos constructor`: For constructor, we need focal length, center of realsense, threshold of distance betwenn gaze vector and target and a flag enable action unit or not.
+* `OpenFaceRos` constructor: For constructor, we need focal length, center of realsense, threshold of distance betwenn gaze vector and target and a flag enable action unit or not.

 * `getNose, getLeftPupil, getRightPupil`: These three function will give you position of nose, left pupil and right pupil individually.
 The location is pixel-based, which means location in showing image.

-## More information
+# More information

-Here will include more information in this package.

-### Meshes
+## Meshes

 This folder is for CAD files that we can show different objects (realsense) in simulators like rviz and gazebo.
 For now, we only have model for realsense camera, but in the future we might need more files so we create this folder.

-### Sending urdf
+## Sending urdf Fragments

 Because we want an extra realsense model mount on Sawyer robot, we need to add an extra link and joint into our urdf.
 To do this, we use `send_urdf_fragment` from [intera_sdk](https://github.com/RethinkRobotics/intera_sdk/tree/master/intera_interface/scripts), which can send exclusion links and joints to Sawyer robot.
 In launch file, we called `send_urdf_fragment` with our urdf file in urdf folder to connect realsense with Sawyer.